 Regulatory Pathway: Is our solution aligned with FDA/EMA approval requirements from day one?

-Healthcare isn’t a “move fast and break things” industry.
-AI startups that ignore regulatory hurdles early on will face costly delays—or worse, complete roadblocks.
-Navigating FDA, EMA, and HIPAA compliance isn’t just red tape; it’s essential for patient safety and trust.
+Healthcare isn't a "move fast and break things" industry.
+AI startups that ignore regulatory hurdles early on will face costly delays or worse, complete roadblocks.
+Navigating FDA, EMA, and HIPAA compliance isn't just red tape; it's essential for patient safety and trust.
+In the context of healthcare IT and the Indian market, understanding local regulatory frameworks is equally crucial.

 What to focus on:

-- Building a regulatory roadmap early—don't scramble after developing the tech.
+- Building a regulatory roadmap early so that you don't scramble after developing the tech.

 - Understanding whether the AI is decision-support or autonomous (different risk categories).